JeroenLam/DiscordBotFoorKoeluhMenzhen/README.md

 To extend the bot you can derive a new command object from the existing `BaseCommand` and overwrite the `async def execute(self, message)` function with the actual functionallity of the command.
 Also overwrite the `async def help(self)` that returns the command discription for the help function.

 The current framework support admin users.
 These can be set in the `.env` file (for an example see `ex-.env-file`).
-These commands can be defined in the `AdminCommands` forlder and are defined in the same way as normal commands.
-The only difference is that you have to extend `AdminBaseCommand` instead of `BaseCommand`.
+These commands can be defined in the `AdminCommands/` forlder and are defined in the same way as normal commands.

+# Instalation
+Before you start please make sure you have the following packages installed: \
+`discord.py[voice]`

+To use the bot you will need to clone the repository.
+Then you need to configure a `.env` file with all the parameters.
+An example `.env` file is included.
+To run the bot use the command `python3 main.py`.
+The bot should work on all operating systems supporting python.

+To remove functionality from the bot or if you want to change the command names that trigger a command, then change the lines in `Commands/CommandHandler.py` or `Admin/AdminCommandHandler.py`.

+If you wish to add your own functions to the bot, then derive a new command class from `BaseCommand` (located in `Support/BaseCommand`) and overwrite the corresponding functions.
+Also do not forget to include the newly created command in the corresponding command handler.

 ## Features (everyone)
 Currently the bot supports the following commands \

+#### HelloWorldCommand.py
-`hw` Send 'Hello World!' back to the user \
+`hw` Send 'Hello World!' back to the user

+#### InspiroCommands.py
+Dependencies: `urllib.request`, `string`, `ast` \
 `quote` Generates a inspirobot quote (image). \
 `quotexmas` Generates a festive inspirobot quote (image). \
-`quotem` Generates a inspirobot audio quote. \
+`quotem` Generates a inspirobot audio quote.

+#### SoundBoardCommand.py
+If you want to make use of the soundboard command then first add a folder `SoundBoard`. \
-`sb <name | list>` Plays the audio file <name>.mp3.
-Will return a list of all available files when used with list. \
+`sb <name | list>` Plays the audio file `<name>`.mp3.
+Will return a list of all available files when used with list.

+#### TTSCommands.py
+Dependencies: `googletrans`, `gtts` \
 `tts <text>` Tim-to-speech, converts text to audio in the current channel in a dutch voice. \
 `tts2 <language> <text>` Text-to-speech, converts text to audio in the current channel in a `<language>` voice. \
 `tttt <language> <text>` Translates 2 a language of your choise to text, e.g. nl, en, es, ja, ru. \
 `ttts <language> <text>` Translates 2 a language of your choise to voice, e.g. nl, en, es, ja, ru. \

 Features that are currently being worked on (mainly based on features that where implemented in the old bot) \
-`help` Shows a list of all commands and their descriptions based on the data specified in each command object. \
+- [ ] `help` Shows a list of all commands and their descriptions based on the data specified in each command object. \
-`<....` Some way to use discord emoticons as commands \
+- [ ] `<....` Some way to use discord emoticons as commands \
-`reddit [hot, new, topH, topD, topW, topM, topY, topA] <subreddit>` Random post from the 25 most recent [catagory] posts. \
+- [ ] `reddit [hot, new, topH, topD, topW, topM, topY, topA] <subreddit>` Random post from the 25 most recent [catagory] posts. \
-`pause` Pauses the audio stream of the bot. \
+- [ ] `pause` Pauses the audio stream of the bot. \
-`stop` Stops the audio stream of the bot. \
+- [ ] `stop` Stops the audio stream of the bot.

 ## Features (admins)
 Currently there are no administrative commands added to the bot.
 However in the following functions are being worked on: \
-Using a seperate prefix for admin commands to make it easier to distinguish between commands for users and admins. \
+- [x] Using a seperate prefix for admin commands to make it easier to distinguish between commands for users and admins. \
-`sb <add | remove | rm>` Add or remove audio from the soundboard without having acces to the server directly. \
+- [ ] `sb <add | remove | rm>` Add or remove audio from the soundboard without having acces to the server directly.

 ### Future feature ideas
 A ticketing system for non admins to add to ask questions which are stored in the bot until resolved.
 The tickets can then be send to the moderators or be pushed into a specific channel that might be set via a command.
 The admins will have the option to resolve the question which will remove it from the list (and possibly delete the original message). \